charmitro/emacs-ssh-machines/README.md

 - **Remove SSH Machines:** This feature allows for the removal of SSH machines from the list, keeping the configuration clean and up-to-date.
 - **List SSH Machines:** Displays a neatly formatted list of all configured SSH machines in an Emacs buffer, providing a quick overview of available connections.
 - **Connect to SSH Machines:** Enables users to connect to a selected SSH machine using the SSH protocol directly from Emacs, facilitating seamless remote work.
+- **Copy Files to remote:** Users can easily copy files from their local machine to the remote machine.

 ## Installation